M66B/FairEmail/FAQ.md

 Moreover, from a security perspective, it is not a good idea to grant many permissions to a single app.

 You are advised to use the excellent, open source [DAVx⁵](https://f-droid.org/packages/at.bitfire.davdroid/) app to synchronize/manage your calendars/contacts.
+If you need a CalDAV/CardDAV  server, take a look at [Baïkal](https://sabre.io/baikal/).

 If you want to synchronize Outlook contacts and you have access to Google Workspace, please [see here](https://support.google.com/a/users/answer/156595) about how you can set up contact syncing.